Andrew199617/js-syntax-extension/README.md

-# js-syntax README
+# Learn Game Development JS to TS Compiler and JS Syntax Highlighter.

+### Issues
-If it looks like a file is being generated incorrectly check the log file and file an issue on Github.
+- If it looks like a file is being generated incorrectly check the log file and file an issue on Github.

-Provide syntax highlighting for scenarios we encounter a lot in our codebase.
-This allows us to easily know what is going on in a file and avoid errors with naming.
-Things like proptypes and defaultProps gets used very often so its a good idea to have syntax highlighting for these keywords.
+### Compilation

-The is also many ways to create a class in JavaScript since there is not such thing as a class only objects.
-We like to use Object literals and take advantage of the builtin Object.create and Object.assign functions to create classes from the Object literals.
+- There is many ways to create a class in JavaScript, there is no such thing as a 'class' only objects.
+- We like to use Object literals and take advantage of the builtin Object.create and Object.assign functions to create classes from the Object literals.
+- You can also use class for support with React.

+### Syntax
+- Provide syntax highlighting for scenarios we encounter a lot in our codebase.
+- This allows us to easily know what is going on in a file and avoid errors with naming.
+- Things like proptypes and defaultProps gets used very often so its a good idea to have syntax highlighting for these keywords.

 ### Other Extensions:
 - JS/React Snippet Extension